department-of-veterans-affairs/va.gov-team/teams/vsa/teams/public-websites/outreach-and-events/research/research-findings.md

 5. Seven of 8 participants had **strong negative reactions to finding events with only the date filter** we provided, which is not how they wanted to look for events, particularly when they didn't know when specific events might be.
 They didn't want to scan down multiple pages of events in the default _All upcoming_ date filter.
     1. Seven participants instead **wanted to filter by location** (i.e., their state).
 Two participants wanted an option (i.e., checkbox) to filter online events, too.
 One participant expected all online events to show for all locations.
+One pilot participant wanted to see events "near me", from their current location or their home address (if logged in).
-    1. Four participants **wanted to search** (i.e., for "yoga" or "Veteran jobs" or "Memorial Day")
+    1. Four participants **wanted to search** (i.e., for "yoga" or "Veteran jobs" or "Memorial Day").
-    1. Three participants **wanted to filter by type of event** (i.e., career, health/exercise, social, Veteran _vs._ Caregiver)
+    1. Three participants **wanted to filter by type of event** (i.e., career, health/exercise, social, Veteran _vs._ Caregiver).

 > _"I wouldn’t filter by date because I don’t know when it is" (p10)._